-Ashley Anderson is in her fifth year as an associate athletic trainer for the East Carolina University athletic training team after joining the program in the summer of 2009.
-Anderson's primary sport responsibility is working with the women's basketball program.
+Ashley Yartin is in her sixth year as an associate athletic trainer for the East Carolina University athletic training team after joining the program in the summer of 2009.
+Yartin's primary sport responsibility is working with the women's basketball program.
 She is responsible for the day-to-day care, injury prevention, evaluation and rehabilitation for the Lady Pirates.

-Anderson began her career in sports medicine as an athletic training student at Florida State University.
-In 2007, Anderson earned a Bachelor of Science degree in health sciences with a degree in sports medicine/athletic training.
-While with the Seminoles, Anderson worked with numerous sports programs including football, softball, volleyball, and women's soccer, earning a National Championship with the 2006 Seminoles' men's track and field program.
+Yartin began her career in sports medicine as an athletic training student at Florida State University.
+In 2007, Yartin earned a Bachelor of Science degree in health sciences with a degree in sports medicine/athletic training.
+While with the Seminoles, Yartin worked with numerous sports programs including football, softball, volleyball, and women's soccer, earning a National Championship with the 2006 Seminoles' men's track and field program.

-Anderson is engaged to Mike Yartin and plans to marry in the summer of 2014.
-The couple reside in Greenville.
+Formerly Ashley Anderson, Yartin and her husband, Mike, married in the summer of 2014.
+The couple reside in Greenville, N.C.